nominetresearch/microbit-networking-book-python/rockpaperscissors/rockpaperscissors.md

 **Instruction:** Program the rules.
 Make sure that your code does unicast communication as described in chapter [Unicast Communication: One to One](../unicast/unicast.md)).

-**Hint:** You may need two variables in your code, so that the game is only played when both players selected their hand and received their opponent's choice.
-Let's call these variables: *selected* and *received*. *selected* is set to *True* when you press button B to make your selection. *received* is set to *True* when you receive your opponent’s hand.
+**Hint:** You may need two variables in your code so that the game is only played when both players selected their hand and received their opponent's choice.
+Let's call these variables: *selected* and *received*.
+The *selected* variable is set to *True* when you press button B to make your selection.
+The *received* variable is set to *True* when you receive your opponent’s hand.
 In your program, the game is only played when both *selected* and *received* are *True*.
 Once you play the game, these variables need to be set to *False* for the next round.

 After you program the game, play it with your teammate!
 Who wins more often?